attowatt/i2c2midi/README.md

 Several devices can be connected using a USB hub.

 i2c2midi acts as a USB host, which makes it possible to connect external USB devices without the need of a computer.
 However, this also means that a computer (which acts as a host itself) can not be connected via the USB A jack on the front panel.
-If you want to connect a USB host, you can use the Micro USB jack of the Teensy (on the back of the module) and enable the `USB_DEVICE` feature flag in the firmware (line 74 in the firmware).
+If you want to connect a USB host, you can use the Micro USB jack of the Teensy (on the back of the module) and enable the `USB_DEVICE` feature flag in the firmware.

 #### USB MIDI out